ethyca/fides/docs/fidesops/docs/guides/reporting.md

 `GET api/v1/privacy-request?external_id=<external_id>`

+Please note: These parameters will return matching Privacy Requests based on startswith matches.

 ### Privacy Request Filtering Options

 Use the following query params to further filter your privacy requests.
 Filters can be chained, for example,